Clemapfel/Mousetrap.jl/README.md

 + [Cross-Platform App Bundler](https://github.com/users/Clemapfel/projects/2?pane=issue&itemId=33978204)

 I am unable to offer any monetary reward, but I'd be happy to credit you as a co-author of mousetrap in the [GitHub Readme](https://github.com/Clemapfel/mousetrap.jl#credits), [citation](https://github.com/Clemapfel/mousetrap.jl#citation), and [as a Julia package author](https://github.com/Clemapfel/mousetrap.jl/blob/main/Project.toml#L3) if your work contributes significantly to the implementation of these bounty projects.

+You can also submit your own custom CSS theme or icon set.
+These may be added to the defaults with a name of your choice!
+See the manual section on theming for more information.

 Thank you for your consideration.
 C.